 - Check your heater hoses and clamps.
 Replace them as required.

 - Remove the propane tanks from your RV.
 Top them off, then shut them off and store them in a separate safe location.

 - Check the air filter.
 That way, you’ll have clean air when road trip time returns.

-Tires in tip-top shape?
-Great.
-Now inflate them to the correct pressure to avoid any flat spots.
-Then park with your emergency brake and use wheel chocks to keep pressure off your tires and your vehicle stable and in place.
+- Park your rig with the emergency brake on and use wheel chocks to keep pressure off your tires and your vehicle stable and in place.

-It’s not a bad idea to walk through your RV every few weeks in the off-season.
+It’s not a bad idea to walk through your RV every few weeks in the offseason.
 Check the mouse traps and give things a once-over to make sure nothing is amiss.